Ask DITO

 7. notify you and the appropriate privacy regulators in the event of a personal data breach; and

-8. let you update or correct your personal data to keep our records up to date.
+8. let you update or correct your personal data to help keep our records up to date.

 XI.
 What are your rights in relation to your personal data?

-The Data Privacy Act of 2012, or DPA for short, gives you rights in relation to your personal data.
-It essentially gives you control on how your personal data is collected and used by companies.
+The DPA gives you rights in relation to your personal data.
+It essentially gives you control over how your personal data is collected and used by companies.

 Below is a list of your rights.
 We want to make sure that you understand what these are, so we are describing each of these rights in a simple and transparent manner: